carlos-afonso/COVID-19/README.md

 * The data is collected from the "COVID-19 Daily Data Summary" updates available in the [NYC Health COVID-19 webpage](https://www1.nyc.gov/site/doh/covid/covid-19-main.page){:target="&#95;blank" rel="noopener"}.

+* The data contains information about the number of cases, hospitalizations, and deaths, with breakdowns by age group, sex, and borough.

 * The data in preliminary and subject to change as cases continue to be investigated.

+* Note that it may take several days to get the result of a test.

+* The data has one **major limitation**: The data does not include information about the number of tests performed.
+This information would be particularly useful to better understand the evolution of cases over time.
+Because, particularly in this initial stage, increasing the number of tests will very likely lead to an increase in the number of cases.
+So, some of the significant increases in the number of cases over time (plot below) may be partially explained by an increase in the testing capacity.
+For example, on March 17, a [news release from the Office of the Mayor](https://www1.nyc.gov/office-of-the-mayor/news/160-20/mayor-de-blasio-nyc-health-hospitals-bioreference-laboratories-expanded-capacity-to) announced an increase in the testing capacity in NYC, to allow 5,000 daily COVID-19 tests (starting March 19).
+So, some of the significant increases in the number of cases after March 19 may be partially explained by this new increased testing capacity.

-* The data includes all cases treated in NYC, regardless of residence status (i.e., it includes cases in NYC residents and foreign residents treated in NYC facilities).
-  * Currently, the data does not include a breakdown by residence status.
-So, we don't really know how many cases are NYC residents.
-However, earlier versions of the data included this residence status breakdown and the large majority of the cases were in NYC residents.
-So, it's reasonable to assume that, for the current data, the large majority of the cases are NYC residents.
+* The data has one *minor limitation*: The data includes all cases treated in NYC, regardless of residence status (i.e., it includes cases in NYC residents and foreign residents treated in NYC facilities).
+Currently, the data does not provide a breakdown by residence status.
+So, we don't really know how many cases are specifically in NYC residents.
+However, earlier versions of the data included the residence status breakdown and the large majority of the cases were in NYC residents.
+So, it seems reasonable to assume that, for the current data, the large majority of the cases are NYC residents.

+* Despite of the data limitations mentioned in the previous two points, it's great that NYC Health tracks and provides this important data, and with frequent updates.
+Moreover, this is probably one of the best (if not the best) quality COVID-19 data across all of the US.
+So, I appreciate and I'm grateful for NYC Health's work.

 * NYC Health usually updates the data twice a day, once in the morning (11 am) and once in the evening (7 pm).
-This webpage is updated once a day, in the evening (with the evening, 7 pm, data update), so that the plots show the data as of the end of the day.
+This webpage is updated once a day, in the evening (with the 7 pm data update), so that the plots show the end-of-day data.
 Each plot explicitly states the date/time of the data being displayed.

 ### NYC latest numbers

-Latest COVID-19 numbers in NYC, according to the [COVID-19 Daily Data Summary](https://www1.nyc.gov/assets/doh/downloads/pdf/imm/covid-19-daily-data-summary.pdf){:target="&#95;blank" rel="noopener"} updates from the New York City Health Department:
+Latest COVID-19 numbers in NYC, collected from the [NYC Health COVID-19 webpage](https://www1.nyc.gov/site/doh/covid/covid-19-main.page){:target="&#95;blank" rel="noopener"}

 | Update Date | New<br>Cases | Total<br>Cases | Total<br>Hospitalizations | Total<br>Deaths |
 | :---------------- | ---: | -----: | ------------: | ---------: |
 | March 25, 5:30 pm | 4,414| 20,011 | 3,922 (19.6%) | 280 (1.4%) |
 | March 24, 5:00 pm | 2,482| 15,597 | 2,883 (18.5%) | 192 (1.2%) |

 Note: The plots below show the data from March 25, 2020, 5:30 pm.
-The plots are updated every evening (with the end-of-day data update).
+The plots are updated every evening (with the end-of-day data).

 ### NYC cases over Time